Skip to content

 Pizza Cucinova / Facebook

-The lifespan of the company was short.
-It first opened in 2013, before growing to a handful of outposts—some of which never returned after the initial pandemic-induced closures.
+The company's lifespan was short.
+It first opened in 2013 and then grew to a handful of outposts—some of which never returned after the initial pandemic-induced closures.
 The chain was owned by Florida-based Vivaria Group, which bought Pizza Cucinova from Sbarro—a chain notorious for its own struggles—which certainly speaks volumes about its chances in a pizza-saturated market.

 Matt Kirouac